emmercm/www/src/Welcome file.md

 To support MD5 & SHA1 checksums, and as prep work for CHD support (#937), `igir` will now cache the checksums of any archived files that it had to compute itself.

-Some archive formats such as `.zip` and `.7z` [include pre-calculated CRC32 information](https://igir.io/input/reading-archives/) so `igir` doesn't need to calculate it.
+Some archive formats such as `.zip` and `.7z` [include pre-calculated CRC32 information](https://igir.io/input/reading-archives/) so `igir` will skip calculating it by default.
 No supported archive format includes pre-calculated MD5 or SHA1 checksums, so any need to calculate them can greatly slow down ROM scanning.
 Having a cache file with `igir`-calculated checksums can greatly speed up subsequent scans.

 ### Fix: directories in ROM names